-- 3.1.6.1 The following concussion protocol is adopted and may be amended or updated as necessary by the Sports Medicine Advisory Committee with approval of the DIAA Board of Directors.
-If an athlete exhibits signs and symptoms consistent with a concussion, the athlete shall be removed from play immediately.
-A qualified health care professional as described in 3.1.6.2 must then determine whether or not an apparent concussion has occurred.
-If a qualified healthcare professional as described in 3.1.6.2 is not present, the injury must be treated as a concussion and the student not be allowed to return to practice or participation until determined otherwise from a qualified healthcare professional.
-If a potential concussion, loss of consciousness or apparent loss of consciousness has occurred, the athlete may only return to practice or participation after the administrative head of school or designee receives written clearance from a qualified physician (MD/DO).
-No athlete shall return to practice or play (RTP) on the same day of a concussion.
-Any athlete with a concussion should be evaluated by their primary care provider or qualified healthcare professional that day. - 3.1.6.2 A qualified healthcare professional shall be defined as a MD or DO; or school nurse, nurse practitioner, physician assistant, or athletic trainer with collaboration and/or supervision by a MD or DO as required by their professional state laws and regulations.
-The qualified healthcare professional must be licensed by their state, be in good standing with the State of Delaware and must be approved or appointed by the administrative head of school or designee, or the DIAA Executive Director.
+- 3.1.6.1 The DIAA Board of Directors shall adopt a concussion protocol.
+The concussion protocol may be amended or updated as necessary by the Sports Medicine Advisory Committee with approval of the DIAA Board of Directors. - 3.1.6.2 The concussion protocol shall require that any athlete removed from play for a suspected concussion must be evaluated by a qualified healthcare professional.
+If the qualified health care professional is unable to rule out a concussion, the athlete must be referred for further evaluation and written clearance before the athlete may return to play.
+A qualified healthcare professional shall be defined as a MD or DO; or school nurse, nurse practitioner, physician assistant, or athletic trainer with collaboration and/or supervision by a MD or DO as required by their professional state laws and regulations.
+The qualified healthcare professional must be licensed by their state, be in good standing with the State of Delaware, and if the evaluation is provided on site, must also be approved or appointed by the administrative head of school or designee, or the DIAA Executive Director.

-- 3.1.6.3 Written clearance for return to play after a potential concussion shall be from a qualified physician (MD/DO) only.
-The preferred method would be to use the ACE Care Plan.
-After medical clearance, return to play should follow a step-wise protocol with provisions for delayed return to play based upon the return of any signs or symptoms. - 3.1.6.4 Failure to comply with medical requirements of the DIAA concussion protocol shall result in that individual or school being considered ineligible and shall be penalized according to DIAA regulation 2.10.

-3.2 Wrestling Weight Control Program

-- 3.2.1 Each year, four (4) weeks from the first day he/she appears at practice, a wrestler must establish his/ her minimum weight class at a weigh in witnessed by and attested to in writing by the athletic director or a designated staff member (excluding coaches) of the school the wrestler attends.
-A wrestler may recertify at a lower weight during the 4 weeks from the first day he/she appears at practice.
+- 3.1.6.3 The concussion protocol shall require that an athlete receive written clearance to return to play when the athlete received a concussion or the qualified healthcare professional was unable to rule out a concussion.
+Written clearance for return to play after a concussion shall be from a qualified physician (MD/DO) only. - 3.1.6.4 Failure to comply with medical requirements of the DIAA concussion protocol shall result in that individual or school being considered ineligible and shall be penalized according to DIAA regulation 2.9. - 3.2 Wrestling Weight Control Program Middle School Wrestling - 3.2.1 Weight Control Program Each year, four (4) weeks from the first day he/she the student appears at practice, a wrestler must establish his/ her minimum weight class at a weigh in witnessed by and attested to in writing by the athletic director or a designated staff member (excluding coaches) of the school the wrestler attends.
+A wrestler may recertify at a lower weight during the 4 weeks from the first day he/she they appears at practice.
 However, once certified at a weight, a wrestler may not weigh in more than one class above the weight of the certification without automatically recertifying at a higher weight.
 Once recertified to a higher weight class the wrestler can no longer recertify lower.
-After 4 weeks from the first practice day a wrestler may not compete in a weight class below his duly established weight class. - 3.2.2 The weight classifications shall be as follows:
+After 4 weeks from the first practice day a wrestler may not compete in a weight class below his duly established weight class. - 3.2.43.2.1.1 By the end of four (4) weeks of practice, a certified team roster listing the established minimum weight class of each wrestler shall be sent to the Executive Director of DIAA.
+Further, duly attested notices of additions to the certified roster shall be sent to the Executive Director without delay. - 3.2.2 The weight classifications shall be as follows: